-17 program reviews conducted to date: 4 (2014); 5 (2015); 8 (2016); 4 to be conducted in 2017 - see Appendix 2 .
-The Office of Postgraduate Studies, Center for Language Education and Center for Education Innovation have revised their respective courses/workshops/requirements for RPg students.
-[3.16] Efforts include increasing our data analytics and benchmarking capabilities, extension of the data warehouse, inclusion of performance indicators and metrics dashboards through a Performance Analytics, Intelligence and Reporting (PAIR) portal, quantitative sources such as the Common Data Collection Format (CDCF) data from the UGC, with international institutions through sources such as i-Graduate's Student Barometer and market intelligence research.
-[5.2 - 5.3] A Special Taskforce on TPg Education Enhancement, monitored by the Committee on Postgraduate Studies, devised an Action Plan on the application of an outcomebased approach to student learning: intended learning outcomes were specified for all programs by January 2016 and for courses by the end of October 2016.
+The Audit Panel affirms the steps being taken by HKUST to implement periodic review of all taught postgraduate 17 program reviews conducted to date: 4 (2014); 5 (2015); 8 (2016); 4 to be conducted in 2017 - see Appendix 2 . $3(2010), 4(0)$ be conducted in $2017 = 3ee \frac{Appendix 2}{2}$ . programmes alongside undergraduate programmes as part of the quality improvement process.
+[2.22] The Audit Panel affirms the actions being taken by HKUST to The Office of Postgraduate Studies, Center for Language build English competence and provide training in teaching Education and Center for Education Innovation have revised skills for all new research postgraduate students, and to their respective courses/workshops/requirements for RPg enhance their transferable skills through the introduction of students. [ 3.16 ] a Professional Development Course, which is a required course for all research postgraduate students.
+[3.29] The Audit Panel affirms the steps HKUST is taking to extend Efforts include increasing our data analytics and external benchmarking across all facets of the University, to benchmarking capabilities, extension of the data routinely include data-based comparisons in addition to warehouse, inclusion of performance indicators and metrics peer-review benchmarking.
+[5.10] dashboards through a Performance Analytics, Intelligence and Reporting (PAIR) portal, quantitative sources such as the Common Data Collection Format (CDCF) data from the UGC, with international institutions through sources such as i-Graduate's Student Barometer and market intelligence research.
+[5.2 - 5.3] The Audit Panel affirms the decision taken by HKUST in a A Special Taskforce on TPg Education Enhancement, recent review to roll out quality assurance processes monitored by the Committee on Postgraduate Studies, available to undergraduate programmes to taught devised an Action Plan on the application of an outcomepostgraduate programmes.
+[6.15] based approach to student learning: intended learning outcomes were specified for all programs by January 2016 and for courses by the end of October 2016.
 PILOs and CILOs have been required as part of the approval process for new programs and courses from 2016/17.
 [6.7 - 6.12]